apache/apisix-website/blog/en/blog/2021/06/21/use-Java-to-write-Apache-APISIX-plugins.md

 - Apache APISIX
 - Java
 - plugin
-description: Apache APISIX now supports writing plugins in Java!
-You can now write plugins in a programming language you are familiar with.
+description: The cloud native API Gateway Apache APISIX already supports Java to write plugins.
+Users can not only write plugins in Java language, but also integrate into the Spring Cloud ecosystem.
-tags: [Practical Case]
+tags: [Case Studies]
 ---

 > Apache APISIX now supports writing plugins in Java!
 You can now write plugins in a programming language you are familiar with.